-The essay is in five chapters.
-The first chapter introduces the research and outlines the aim and approach used.
+The essay is organised into five chapters.
+The first chapter introduces the research and outlines the aim and approach to be used.

 Chapter two explores the notion of free will, taking into account various doctrines in the philosophical discourse of free will, and outlines their strengths and weaknesses.
-The chapter also discusses contemporary views that have emerged on free will, thereby directing the focus of the study to Libetlike and Wegnerian views on free will.
+The chapter also discusses contemporary views that have emerged on free will, thereby directing the focus of the study to Libet-like and Wegnerian views on free will.

-Chapter three makes a review of literature on cognitive neuroscientific experiments on free will and examine their conception of free will.
+Chapter three will make a review of literature on cognitive neuroscientific experiments on free will and examine their conception of free will.
 This chapter will also look at other Libet-like experiments, discussing issues such as timing and causation.
 Aside from other issues on readiness potential, readings and variations in other experiments, this chapter will also analyse Wegner's position on free will.
 The analysis of Wegner's thesis will include issues on the question of illusion, agency, and the experience of the will.

-Chapter four spells out arguments to substantiate the inconclusiveness of cognitive neuroscientific claims against free will.
-The arguments include the Husserlian objection, vague and equivocal cases, the naturalistic fallacy and the fallacy of hasty generalisation.
-The analysis and arguments exposed the empirical gaps and prove the justifications as to why philosophical analysis is requisite for a study on free will rather than empirical analysis.
+Chapter four will spell out the reasons why cognitive neuroscientific claims against free will inconclusive.
+The reasons spelt out in a critical review arguing for the Husserlian objection, vague and equivocal cases, the naturalistic fallacy and the fallacy of hasty generalisation.
+The analysis and arguments expose the empirical gaps and prove the justifications as to why philosophical analysis is requisite for a study on free will rather than empirical analysis.

-The final chapter (chapter five) comprised an overview (summary), recommendations and conclusions on the study.
+The final chapter (chapter five) comprises an overview (summary), recommendations and conclusions on the study.